PigeonProtocolConsortium/pigeon-spec/FAQ.md

 # Is This a Blockchain?

-It's different than a block chain despite some similarity Pigeon has no singletons.
-Each participant maintains their own chain.
+It's different than a block chain despite some similarity.
+A global blockchain is a singleton, and Pigeon has no singletons.
+Each Pigeon node maintains their own feed of messages rather than sharing a global feed.
+When you trust a peer, you agree to replicate their feed.
+You also replicate the feed of their peers.
+Unlike a blockchain, there are many feeds (rather than one) and they do not require consensus to coexist.
-There is no global blockchain (or any global anything really) If you trust someone, you agree to replicate their chain (called a "feed") you also replicate the feed of their peers creating the concept of "listening distance" This is how Secure Scuttlebutt is achitected, so I can't take any credit for that idea.
-The messages can also contain blobs and references to other feeds (like links) So if I'm friends with you, and you're friends with Tunas, I can browse Tunas' blobs and text entries

 # Up Next